A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Do all health insurance plans cover maternity?

-Q. Now that the ACA has been implemented, do all health insurance plans cover maternity care?
+Q. Do all health insurance plans cover maternity care?

-A. Nearly all plan cover maternity.
-Since January 2014, the ACA has required all newly issued and renewing individual and small group health insurance policies to provide maternity coverage.
+A. Nearly all health plans cover maternity.
+Since January 2014, the Affordable Care Act (ACA) has required all newly issued and renewing individual and small-group health insurance policies to provide maternity coverage.

 Large-group plans have long been required to include maternity coverage, thanks to the Pregnancy Discrimination Act of 1978, which applies to employers with 15 or more employees.
 In addition, 18 states had passed laws over the years that required smaller groups and/or individual policies to cover maternity benefits.
 Some states had tighter requirements even before the ACA, but the ACA closed the remaining gaps.